marinang/SimProd/README.md

 * Number of events you want to produce.

-Simulation setups are taken from here [JIRA LHCb Gauss](https://its.cern.ch/jira/browse/LHCBGAUSS-602).
+Description of simulation setups can be found [here](https://github.com/marinang/SimulationProduction/tree/master/setup).

 Before launching make sure to set the environnement variable _$SIMOUTPUT_ to the path of where you want to save the outputs of the jobs.
-This can be done using the setup script by doing "source setup.sh" or adding this variable to your _.bashrc_.
+This can be done using the _setup.sh_ script or adding this variable to your _.bashrc_.

 The script to launch jobs is **LaunchProduction.py**, usage: python LaunchProduction.py EvtType Year #Events